top of page

 Content

 I was born in Portland Oregon, and lived there until my family moved to Jerusalem, Israel when I was five.
-I was placed in a Hebrew speaking kindergarten and soon became fluent in Hebrew.
+I was placed in a Hebrew-speaking kindergarten and soon became fluent in Hebrew.
 My father, an archeology buff and student of the Bible, took my family on many trips to see historically and archeologically important sites in Israel.
-From my childhood in the Middle East came the desire to make attempts to create something tangible out of the infinite now.
 I had the experience of the manifestly ancient: buildings, objects, whole environments.
+My childhood in the Middle East gave me the urge to create something tangible out of the infinite- or at least attempt to.

 bottom of page